RevEmmanuel/RevEmmanuel/README.md

 # 👋 Hi, I'm Adeola Adekunle
-A Software Engineer Intern at Semicolon Africa
+A Software Engineering Intern at Crosspoint Finance
 __________________________________________________________________________________________________________________________________________________________

 🌱 I am proficient in:\